 Ipsos Reputation Council

-Established in 2009, the Reputation Council brings together senior communicators from some of the most respected corporations in the world.
+Established in 2009, the Ipsos Reputation Council brings together senior communicators from some of the most respected corporations in the world.
 We now have over 150 members globally.

 The Reputation Council’s mission is to increase understanding of the issues and challenges facing communicators in the corporate environment, as well as capturing an expert view on key trends, issues and events in the wider world.